Materials-Consortia/OPTIMADE/optimade.rst

 - **Sparse format for one-dimensional list:** When the response sparsely communicates items for a one-dimensional OPTIMADE list property, each data line contains a JSON array on the format:

-  - The first item is the index of the item provided.
+  - The first item is the (zero-based) index of the item provided.
-  - The second item is a JSON representation of the item, on the same format as the lines in the dense format.
+  - The second item is a JSON representation of the item, with the same format as the lines in the dense format.
-    In the same way as for the dense format, reference-markers are allowed for data that does not fit in the response.
+    In the same way as for the dense format, reference-markers are allowed for data that does not fit in the response (see example below).

-- **Sparse format for multi-dimensional lists:** Specifically for the case that the OPTIMADE property represents a series of directly hierarchically embedded lists, the server MAY represent them using a sparse multi-dimensional format.
+- **Sparse format for multi-dimensional lists:** We provide a sparse format specifically for the case that the OPTIMADE property represents a series of directly hierarchically embedded lists (i.e., a multidimensional sparse array).
+Then, the server MAY represent them using the following sparse multi-dimensional format.
   In this case, each data line contains a JSON array in the format of:

-  - All items except the last item are coordinates providing indices in the embedded dimensions in the order of outermost to innermost.
+  - All items except the last item are integer zero-based indices of the value being provided in this line; these indices refer to the embedded dimensions in the order of outermost to innermost.
-  - The last item is a JSON representation of the item at those coordinates, on the same format as the lines in the dense format.
+  - The last item is a JSON representation of the item at those coordinates, with the same format as the lines in the dense format.
     In the same way as for the dense format, reference-markers are allowed for data that does not fit in the response.